Hello World!

 GLib-GIO-WARNING **: 20:36:01.273: Your application does not implement g_application_activate() and has no handlers connected to the ‘activate’ signal.
 It should do one of these.

-GTK tells us that something should be called in its activate step.
-So let’s create a GTK ApplicationWindow there:
+GTK indicates that something should be executed in the activate step.
+Let’s add a GTK ApplicationWindow

 // hello.kt